daisyndungu/cp1-amity-allocation/README.md

 # cp1-amity-allocation
+A command-line application of a room allocation system for one of Andela’s facilities called Amity.
 This application allows one to create a list of rooms, add person, load the data stored in the application to a database among other functions.

 The building blocks are:
   * Python 3